andrea-allen/compressnets/README.md

 `compressnets` package can help you to progressively aggregate the data into the best 20 representative "snapshots" (single static network valid for a duration of time).

-Pre-print with further details on the compression algorithm and theoretical framework is available [on the arXiv](https://arxiv.org/abs/2205.11566).
+Further details on the compression algorithm and theoretical framework is available [in this Physical Review Letters article](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.077402).

 ## Most basic usage
 This example is just to show how to use the package.
 In practice, 3 starting snapshots is unrealistic as there wouldn't